Harper College offices will be closed Monday, September 2 in observance of Labor Day.

 While there are many types of massage, called modalities, the techniques taught in the training at Harper College fall into two main categories:

-• Rehabilitative Massage: sometimes called as deep tissue, medical, therapeutic or clinical massage; practiced in many settings such as clinics, hospitals and chiropractic offices for patients after an injury or illness, and private practices; Techniques include trigger point therapy, myofascial release, cross-fiber friction, deep tissue (more accurately called 'specific tissue') massage, hydrotherapy and more.
+Rehabilitative Massage: sometimes called deep tissue, medical, therapeutic or clinical massage; practiced in many settings such as clinics, hospitals and chiropractic offices for patients after an injury or illness, and private practices; Techniques include trigger point therapy, myofascial release, cross-fiber friction, deep tissue (more accurately called 'specific tissue') massage, hydrotherapy and more.
 Students also are introduced to massage for special populations, such as the elderly, patients with cancer, and specific orthopedic conditions and injuries.
 The program also includes sports massage, commonly used with athletes.

 Many massage therapists work in a combination of settings, sometimes including private practice and need to be able to offer a variety of technique choices for the clients in those different settings.
+Harper's Massage Therapy Program prepares you to use a wide variety of massage therapy skills based on what will help the patient reach their goal of that particular session.

 Harper College offers a comprehensive Massage Therapy program that meets state requirements for licensure and sets our graduates on a pathway toward success.
 Harper College is one of two schools in Illinois to be accredited by both the Higher Learning Commission and the Commission on Massage Therapy Accreditation (COMTA).
 We offer a top-tier program with experienced faculty dedicated to seeing you succeed.
 Being part of a community college, we are able to offer an outstanding menu of services and student benefits to aid both our current students and our graduates, all for a virtually unbeatable in-district tuition cost.